Dance World Cup – 2025 Rules – Updated September 2024

 10.1 For a list of available DWC classes please refer to ATTACHMENT 1.

-10.3 DWC reserves the right to merge two or more small classes together or divide a larger class into multiple sections.
+10.2 DWC reserves the right to merge two or more small classes together or divide a larger class into multiple sections.

-10.4 In general, the class order will run with the youngest competitor dancing first, and the oldest dancing last.
+10.3 In general, the class order will run with the youngest competitor dancing first, and the oldest dancing last.
 DWC reserve the right to change the order of class to take into account stage clashes or costume changes on the final schedule.

-12. TIME LIMITS
+11. TIME LIMITS

-12.1 Time limits apply to all dances at the DWC Finals.
+11.1 Time limits apply to all dances at the DWC Finals.

-12.2 The DWC entries system will not permit music to be submitted which is over the time limit.
+11.1.a The DWC entries system will not permit music to be submitted which is over the time limit.
+There is no option to request any extra time whatsoever.

 ALL CLASSES (EXCEPT SONG AND DANCE) SONG AND DANCE